arinasawa-dev/IOS-Projects/README.md

 iExpense- An expense tracker that allows for the tracking business and personal expenses.
 All data entered is archived using the codable protocol and is persisted using User Defaults.

+HotProspects- A conferencing app that allows users to track who they have met at a conference by scanning their unique QR Codes.
+The QR Codes were generated using the Core Image framework and scanned using Apple's AVFoundation framework.